AndrewIngram/django-extra-views/docs/views.rst

             # do stuff
             return super(MyFormSetView, self).formset_valid(formset)

-This view will render the template `myformset.html` with a context variable `formset` representing the formset of MyForm.
-Once POSTed and successfully validated, `formset_valid` will be called which is where your handling logic goes, then it redirects to `success_url`.
+This view will render the template :code:`myformset.html` with a context variable :code:`formset` representing the formset of MyForm.
+Once POSTed and successfully validated, :code:`formset_valid` will be called which is where your handling logic goes, then it redirects to :code:`success_url`.

 FormSetView exposes all the parameters you'd normally be able to pass to formset_factory.
 Example (using the default settings)::